Board of Directors & Committees

 The Executive Committee assists the Board in fulfilling its oversight responsibilities and gaining reasonable assurance as to the effectiveness of corporate governance, board, committee and director effectiveness, communications with key stakeholders and the public, financial grant proposals and board renewal, nominations and elections.

-Board Members: Sara Bryan, Dr. Kerri Hetherington, Idowu Adetogun
+Members: Dr. Kerri Hetherington, Nathan Manley

 Governance, Strategic Planning, Expansion, Communications